zenglenn42/utbc2019-hw-12-bamazon/README.md

 ### i18n

-With a bit more effort, we could separate out the messages and error conditions from the BamazonCustomer class entirely to facilitate internationalization.
+With a bit more effort, we could separate out the messages and error conditions from the TinysonCustomer class entirely to facilitate internationalization.

 ### what's with the _method names in the class?

 The OO work was fun but I am missing the notion of private or protected methods in JS.
 These are internal methods (used by the class itself) that we /don't/ want to expose to users of our class.

-I've adopted the convention of prepending an underbar to my [private methods](https://github.com/zenglenn42/utbc2019-hw-12-bamazon/blob/4f33a3820b47b0330e3492b1161deabb073790c3/BamazonCustomer-async.js#L30) (i.e., _privateMethod() {..}) as a clue to consumers of my class not to use those.
+I've adopted the convention of prepending an underbar to my [private methods](https://github.com/zenglenn42/utbc2019-hw-12-tinyson/blob/4f33a3820b47b0330e3492b1161deabb073790c3/TinysonCustomer-async.js#L30) (i.e., _privateMethod() {..}) as a clue to consumers of my class not to use those.

 ### wildcarding in SQL strings